spenc34/fake-news-detector/README.md

 It may take a little while for the server to start.

+*Edit: I still got some errors trying to install this on another machine after following all the steps.
+You may just have to `pip install` the necessary packages yourself.
+If you try to start the server and it doesn't work, just install the package it says it doesn't have.
+It's not too many.
+I had to manually install `flask_cors`, `tldextract`, `editdistance`, and `pytorch`.*

 ## Chrome Extension
 In order to install dependencies locally, you'll need to have NPM installed and added to your path.
 You can check by running